 Throughout most of the country, spring sees the highest median sales prices.
-However, due to Nevada's sweltering summers, the Silver State's peak real estate season comes in the fall when temperatures are a bit milder and the weather is more amenable to house hunting.
+However, due to Nevada's sweltering summers, the Silver State's peak real estate season comes in the fall when temperatures are a bit milder and more amenable to house hunting.

 Here are the median sale prices by season in Nevada:

 |Season||Median sale price|